AugurProject/augur/README.md

     or

 - Use a remote node, such as [Infura](https://infura.io/).
-Not all remote nodes support Websockets or RPC, so your mileage may vary.
+This is the default configuration.

 ## Using Ledger Hardware Wallet